FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/rds_instance_v3.md

 The following arguments are supported:

-* `availability_zone` -
-  (Required)
-  Specifies the AZ name.
+* `name` - (Required) Specifies the DB instance name.
+The DB instance name of the same type must be unique for the same tenant.
+The value must be 4 to 64 characters in length and start with a letter.
+It is case-sensitive and can contain only letters, digits, hyphens (-), and underscores (_).
 Changing this parameter will create a new resource.

-* `db` -
+* `flavor` - (Required) Specifies the specification code.
-  (Required)
+  Services will be interrupted for 5 to 10 minutes when you change RDS instance flavor.

-  Specifies the database information.
+* `db` - (Required) Specifies the database information.
 Structure is documented below.
   Changing this parameter will create a new resource.

-* `flavor` -
+* `availability_zone` - (Required) Specifies the list of AZ name.
-  (Required)
-  Specifies the specification code.
   Changing this parameter will create a new resource.

-* `name` -
-  (Required)
-  Specifies the DB instance name.
-The DB instance name of the same type must be unique for the same tenant.
-The value must be 4 to 64 characters in length and start with a letter.
-It is case-sensitive and can contain only letters, digits, hyphens (-), and underscores (_).
+* `security_group_id` - (Required) Specifies the security group which the RDS DB instance belongs to.
   Changing this parameter will create a new resource.

-* `security_group_id` -
+* `vpc_id` - (Required) Specifies the VPC ID.
-  (Required)
-  Specifies the security group which the RDS DB instance belongs to.
 Changing this parameter will create a new resource.

-* `vpc_id` -
-  (Required)
-  Specifies the VPC ID.
+* `subnet_id` - (Required) Specifies the subnet id.
 Changing this parameter will create a new resource.

-* `subnet_id` -
-  (Required)
-  Specifies the subnet id.
-Changing this parameter will create a new resource.

-* `volume` -
-  (Required)
-  Specifies the volume information.
+* `volume` - (Required) Specifies the volume information.
 Structure is documented below.
   Changing this parameter will create a new resource.

-* `backup_strategy` -
-  (Optional)
-  Specifies the advanced backup policy.
+* `backup_strategy` - (Optional) Specifies the advanced backup policy.
 Structure is documented below.
-Changing this parameter will create a new resource.

-* `ha_replication_mode` -
-  (Optional)
-  Specifies the replication mode for the standby DB instance.
+* `ha_replication_mode` - (Optional) Specifies the replication mode for the standby DB instance.
 For MySQL, the value is async or semisync.
 For PostgreSQL, the value is async or sync.
 For Microsoft SQL Server, the value is sync.
 NOTE: async indicates the asynchronous replication mode. semisync indicates the semi-synchronous replication mode. sync indicates the synchronous replication mode.
 Changing this parameter will create a new resource.

-* `param_group_id` -
-  (Optional)
-  Specifies the parameter group ID.
+* `param_group_id` - (Optional) Specifies the parameter group ID.
 Changing this parameter will create a new resource.

 * `fixed_ip` - (Optional) Specifies an intranet floating IP address of the RDS instance.
   Changing this parameter will create a new resource.